 One had better be careful to guard against what is good for nothing.

 It is quite important to maintain the strength to be uncertain and live with uncertainty.
 There is a difference between gross insecurity and uncertainty on the one hand, and skilled, carefully geared up uncertainty on the other, as in quantum physics.

 To be counted as a clever expert where uncertainties abound, it pays to mingle well, but it depends.

-It is much desired to refrain from getting outsmarted and made a fool of.
-That is a recurrent theme in so many tales people tell.
+Love is a recurrent theme in so many tales people tell.

 © 1998–2019, Tormod Kinnes, MPhil [Email]